jkimau/address-book/readme.md

 # How to run
-- Copy whole code and paste into Chrome Inspector console
+- Copy whole code of `main.js` and paste into Chrome Inspector console
 - Run API methods

 # API